 The Economist have boosted the normal Airpoints Dollars earn rate on print and/or digital subscriptions.

-For example, when you purchase a 3-year print and digital subscription to The Economist, you’ll earn a whopping 1,150 Airpoints Dollars—this is one of the best opportunities that I’ve seen to earn a very high number of Airpoints Dollars all at once, without stepping foot on a plane.
+For example, when you purchase a 3-year print and digital subscription to The Economist, you’ll earn a whopping 1,150 Airpoints Dollars—this is one of the best opportunities to earn a very high number of Airpoints Dollars all at once, without stepping foot on a plane.

 I’ve reviewed the offer below to show what subscription type and duration is best, based on the effective Airpoints Dollars rebate you’d receive for your spend.